Hawthorne001/lido-improvement-proposals/LIPS/lip-27.md

 #### Overview

-New versions of the off-chain oracles are proposed, featuring updated algorithms for the Accounting, Validator Exit Bus, and CSM oracles to ensure compatibility with the changes introduced by the Pectra hardfork.
-To minimize disruption, the implementation will include both the current and updated algorithms, with the latter activated after the Pectra hardfork goes live on the network.
+New versions of the off-chain oracles are proposed, featuring updated algorithms for the Accounting, Validator Exit Bus, and CSM oracles to ensure compatibility with changes introduced by the Pectra hardfork.
+To minimize disruption, the implementation will include both the current and the updated algorithms, with the latter activated after the Pectra hardfork goes live on the network.

 The oracle contracts will use an updated [consensus version](https://docs.lido.fi/contracts/accounting-oracle#getconsensusversion) to signal off-chain oracle instances which algorithm to apply for report collection.
 It is proposed that the updated algorithm be activated via an on-chain vote prior to the hardfork.
 This vote will increment the consensus version parameter.
 Once the Pectra hardfork is activated on the network, the updated algorithm will automatically take effect and be used for report building.

 #### Rationale

-The changes introduced in Pectra impact various components of the oracles.
-Most of these changes directly rely on the consensus layer specification or even replicate certain methods from it.
+Most changes introduced by Pectra directly rely on the consensus layer specification or replicate certain methods from it.
 These updates are straightforward and strictly adhere to the Ethereum specification.
-Other changes are less obvious, and their design rationale is described in this section.
+Other changes are more subtle and are explained in this section.

 ##### Transient Balance